Cog-Creators/Red-Dashboard/README.md

 > To find your public IP address, google "what is my ip".

 ### Running the webserver with multiple bots
 If you are running multiple webservers for multiple bots, it will be a little bit more tricky.
-First off, create two port numbers between 1 and 65,535 for each bot, and choose one for rpc (from now on referred to as `<rpcport>`) and one for webserver port (from now on referred to as `<webport>`).
+First off, create two port numbers between 1 and 65,535 for each bot, and choose one for RPC (from now on referred to as `<rpcport>`) and one for webserver port (from now on referred to as `<webport>`).

-> :warning: It is recommended to choose ports with higher numbers, as lower numbered ports are frequently used by other process.
+> :warning: It is recommended to choose ports with higher numbers, as lower numbered ports are frequently used by other processes.

 > If you have already made a list of ports when following the instructions for the dashboard cog on the Toxic Cogs repository, USE THOSE INSTEAD.